turhn/personal_wordlist/README.md

 personal_wordlist uses a simple DSL to create password patterns and those patterns are used to create password sequences.

+## CLI

+If you are looking for a CLI to create dictionaries from personal data.
+Check [this](https://github.com/turhn/personal_wordlist_cli) out.

 ## Installation

 ```shell